Midway Pizza and Restaurant

 Surprised yet?
 Other visitors have included Ronald Reagan, Carol King, Joan Rivers… This is truly a unique restaurant in Ashford – yes, Ashford – Connecticut.
-You can read their whole history at the bottom of the menu, here.

 If you read that, and you better believe I did when I first became aware of this place and it’s weird and lucky-as-hell place in Connecticut culinary history, you know I had to eat here.

 When I first decided to have “completion celebration meals,” I intended them all to be delicious.
 I quickly became disabused of that notion, however.
 I hate to say it, but Midway isn’t very delicious.